TAKT-R-D/nextts14-prisma5-api-sample/README.md

 `public/openapi.json` will be updated.

-basic document settings are in `src/schemas/config/Commons.ts`.
+Basic document settings are in `src/schemas/config/Commons.ts`.
 Edit as you needed.

-you can see API specification at http://localhost:3000/docs
+You can see API specification at http://localhost:3000/docs

 ### Generate LICENSE List of dependencies